sokolovdp/finmars-core/README.md

 Success!

-How to compile django app
+How to run django app

 1) Activate venv